tensorlayer/TensorLayer/docs/user/development.rst

     `Akara Supratak <https://akaraspt.github.io>`_,
     `Hao Dong <https://zsdonghao.github.io>`_,
     `Simiao Yu <https://github.com/zsdonghao>`_)
-    and numerous additional contributors on `GitHub`_.
+    and numerous additional contributors on `Release`_.

 TensorLayer is a major ongoing research project in Data Science Institute, Imperial College London.
 The goal of the project is to develop a compositional language while complex learning systems can be build through composition of neural network modules.
-The whole development is now participated by numerous contributors on `GitHub`_.
+The whole development is now participated by numerous contributors on `Release`_.

 ..
   TensorLayer was initially developed as a part of project in Imperial College London.